vinfreecs/genga/docs/Files.rst

 The first column indicates the time step.
 This last entry in the file is used for the automated restart (restart timestep = -1).

+When the code was interrupted in between of two output intervals, then the time file contains additional lines with the divided times in it.
+The the code was interrupted many times due to e.g. limited wall times, the time files can get hard to read.

+The tool :literal:`cleanTime.py` in the :literal:`tools` directory can be used to clean the time files and add the divided times together to the original coordinate output intervals.

+See :ref:`cleanTime`.

 .. _CollisionsFile:

 The Collisions File: Collisions<name>.dat